5 things to know about the latest charges against Donald Trump

 On that day, Trump's supporters stormed the U.S. Capitol, injuring scores of law enforcement officers, forcing a panicked evacuation of the nation's political leaders and threatening the peaceful transfer of power after Trump lost the 2020 presidential election.

-To date, the DOJ has charged over 1,000 people in what's become the largest criminal investigation in U.S. history.
+To date, the DOJ has charged more than 1,000 people in what's become the largest criminal investigation in U.S. history.

 That list now includes Trump.